-- 1. An officer or citizen must be nominated by a member of the Decatur Police Department.
-The awards are for conduct above and beyond the call of duty.
-The nomination, utilizing approved forms, must be forwarded through the chain of command to the Chief of Police for dissemination to the Awards Committee. - 2.
-The exception to this is the Chief's Commendation which is approved/denied solely by the
+- 1. An officer or citizen must be nominated by a member of the Decatur Police Department. - 2.
+The nomination, utilizing approved forms, must be forwarded through the chain of command to the awards committee for review and recommendation to the Chief of Police. - 3.
+Final approval or denial for nomination is made by the Chief of Police or his designee.

-Chief of Police.